-Either he’s complimenting his brother or he’s insulting the artist.
-I don’t really know if there is a middle ground here.
-Regardless, I didn’t let this one bother me and if you encounter a comment like this, you shouldn’t either.
+I love the “not to disrespect” part.
+They usually do intend much disrespect.
+I didn’t let this one bother me and if you encounter a comment like this, you shouldn’t either.
 Even the kindergarten comment.
 I just can’t help but giggle at these now, because the comments are so unoriginal.

 3. “I bet I could do that.
 It looks easy”

 Honestly yeah, you probably could, but you didn’t.